ga-wdi-lessons/js-events-callbacks/readme.md

 #### Selecting the Element

-When want our "click handler" -- what we're calling an event listener that listens for a click event -- to trigger everytime the button is clicked.
+We want our "click handler" -- what we're calling an event listener -- to trigger every time the button is clicked.
 In order for this to happen, we need to represent that button in Javascript.
 We can "select" that button using a Javascript selector like [`.querySelector()`](http://www.w3schools.com/jsref/met_document_queryselector.asp).
 You'll learn more about these in the DOM class.

 ```js
 var button = document.querySelector( "button" );